-- 14.1 In accordance with this clause, the directors may resolve to warn, suspend or expel a member from the company if the directors consider that: - (a) the member has breached this constitution, or - (b) the member's behaviour is causing, has caused, or is likely to cause harm to the company. - 14.2 At least 14 days before the directors' meeting at which a resolution under clause 14.1 will be considered, the secretary must notify the member in writing: - (a) that the directors are considering a resolution to warn, suspend or expel the member - (b) that this resolution will be considered at a directors' meeting and the date of that meeting - (c) what the member is said to have done or not done - (d) the nature of the resolution that has been proposed, and - (e) that the member may provide an explanation to the directors, and details of how to do so. - 14.3 Before the directors pass any resolution under clause 14.1, the member must be given a chance to explain or defend themselves by: - (a) sending the directors a written explanation before that directors' meeting, and/or - (b) speaking at the meeting. - 14.4 After considering any explanation under clause 14.3, the directors may: - (a) take no further action - (b) warn the member - (c) suspend the member's rights as a member for a period of no more than 12 months - (d) expel the member - refer the decision to an unbiased, independent person on conditions that the directors consider appropriate (however, the person can only make a decision that the directors could have made under this clause), or - (f) require the matter to be determined at a general meeting. - 14.5 The directors cannot fine a member. - 14.6 The secretary must give written notice to the member of the decision under clause 14.4 as soon as possible. - 14.7 Disciplinary procedures must be completed as soon as reasonably practical. - 14.8 There will be no liability for any loss or injury suffered by the member as a result of any decision made in good faith under this clause.
+- 23.1 In accordance with this clause, the directors may resolve to warn, suspend or expel a member from the Company if the directors consider that the: - (a) member has breached this constitution; or - (b) the member's behaviour is causing, has caused, or is likely to cause harm to the Company. - 23.2 At least 14 days before the directors' meeting at which a resolution under clause 23.1 will be considered, the secretary must notify the member in writing: - (a) that the directors are considering a resolution to warn, suspend or expel the member: - (b) that this resolution will be considered at a directors' meeting and the date of that meeting; - (c) what the member is said to have done or not done: - (d) the nature of the resolution that has been proposed; and - (e) that the member may provide an explanation to the directors, and details of how to do so. - 23.3 Before the directors pass any resolution under clause 23.1, the member must be given a chance to explain or defend themselves by: - (a) sending the directors a written explanation before that directors' meeting; and/or - (b) speaking at the meeting. - 23.4 After considering any explanation under clause 23.3, the directors may: - (a) take no further action; - (b) warn the member; - (c) suspend the member's rights as a member for a period of no more than 12 months; - (d) expel the member;

+- (e) refer the decision to an unbiased, independent person on conditions that the directors consider appropriate (however, the person can only make a decision that the directors could have made under this clause); or - (f) require the matter to be determined at a General Meeting. - 23.5 The directors cannot fine a member. - 23.6 The secretary must give written notice to the member of the decision under clause 23.4 as soon as possible. - 23.7 Disciplinary procedures must be completed as soon as reasonably practical. - 23.8 There will be no liability for any loss or injury suffered by the member as a result of any decision made by the directors in good faith under this clause.

-General meetings of members
+General Meetings of members

-15. General meetings called by directors
+24. General Meetings called by directors

-- 15.1 The directors may call a general meeting. - 15.2 If members with at least 5% of the votes that may be cast at a general meeting make a written request to the company for a general meeting to be held, the directors must: - (a) within 21 days of the members' request, give all members notice of a general meeting, and - (b) hold the general meeting within 2 months of the members' request. - 15.3 The percentage of votes that members have (in clause 15.2) is to be worked out as at midnight before the members request the meeting. - 15.4 The members who make the request for a general meeting must: - (a) state in the request any resolution to be proposed at the meeting - (b) sign the request, and - (c) give the request to the company. - 15.5 Separate copies of a document setting out the request may be signed by members if the wording of the request is the same in each copy.
+- 24.1 The directors may call a General Meeting. - 24.2 If members who have been members for more than 12 months and with at least 5% of the votes that may be cast at a General Meeting make a written request to the Company for a General Meeting to be held, the directors must: - (a) within 21 days of the members' request, give all members notice of a General Meeting; and - (b) hold the General Meeting within 2 months of the members' request. - 24.3 The percentage of votes that members have (in clause 24.2) is to be calculated as at midnight before the members request the meeting. - 24.4 The members who make the request for a General Meeting must: - (a) state in the request any resolution to be proposed at the meeting; - (b) sign the request; and - (c) give the request to the Company. - 24.5 Separate copies of a document setting out the request may be signed by members if the wording of the request is the same in each copy.

-16. General meetings called by members
+25. General Meetings called by members